filiprem/pg-tools/pgboom/README.md

 pgboom
 ======

-Utility to extract object metadata (ie., database schema) from PostgreSQL database into directory of flat files.
+Utility to extract object metadata (ie., database schema) from PostgreSQL database to directory of flat SQL files, and vice versa.

 Each db object goes into separate file, `DIR/OBJECT-CLASS/SCHEMA-NAME/OBJECT-NAME.sql`

 Synopsis
 --------